Fred's ImageMagick Scripts

 Arguments:

-What the script does is as follows:
+What the script does is as follows for an inner crop:

 • Gets the color at the user specified coordinates